theClarkSell/HTML5-Compiler/2- HTML5 Core/readme.md

 3. Refresh the page in the browser and enter an invalid Email address or Url and click the "Place Order" button to view the built-in validation for these fields.
 Simply specifying a type of URL or Email will provide some basic validation in the browser.
 Now open the page in another browser (Opera, IE 10, Chrome, Firefox, Safari) and take note of how validation differs for these fields in another browser.

-4. The `num` type has some additonal attributes that we can use on our form, so add the following to the `ordeQty` field:
+4. The `number` type has some additional attributes that we can use on our form, so add the following to the `ordeQty` field:

 	`min=1 max=10 step=1`